spinnaker-hackathon/gardening/README.md

 ## Should we build our project as a Spinnaker plugin?
 Yes, if possible!
 Read the [Plugin Users Guide](https://www.spinnaker.io/guides/user/plugin-users/) to learn more about how to use and build Spinnaker plugins.

-## Where can I find the training track schedule and details?
-Here, very soon!
-We're working to get the best possible training schedule put together and will post it ASAP.
-If you have suggestions or specific questions about training, please post in #gardening-general on Spinnaker Slack.